Search Menu

 ©Conner - stock.adobe.com

-But here’s some good news.
 “Ice cubes can actually be used to slow down the rate of ingestion of water by overly excited dogs.
 Offering ice cubes is a way of adjusting the rate and amount of water a dog takes in,” Dr. Klein explains.
 “Veterinarians even recommend offering ice cubes as a way to slowly introduce water to dogs recovering from surgeries or as a tryout after vomiting episodes associated with gastroenteritis, to see if they are able to hold fluids down.”

 Considerations When Giving a Dog Ice Cubes

-When housetraining a puppy or managing an adult dog’s indoor bathroom habits, it’s important to monitor their water intake.
+When housetraining a puppy or managing an adult dog’s indoor bathroom habits, it’s also important to monitor their water intake.
 This includes accounting for water consumed through ice cubes and other frozen treats.
 While hydration is essential, excessive water consumption can lead to more frequent urination and potential accidents indoors.

 Irish Setter panting on a hot summer day, water and drool dripping down.